-In the interest of providing sufficient time to accomplish the stated Course Learning Outcomes, this class meets the PLNU credit hour policy for a 4-unit class delivered over 15 weeks.
-Specific details about how the class meets the credit hour requirement can be provided upon request.
+In the interest of providing sufficient time to accomplish the stated Course Learning Outcomes, this class meets the PLNU credit hour policy for a 4 unit class delivered over 14 weeks.
+It is anticipated that students will spend a minimum of 37.5 participation hours per credit hour on their coursework.
+For this course, students will spend an estimated 150 total hours meeting the course learning outcomes.
+The time estimations are provided in the Canvas modules.